 If $24 \le k \le 26$, the recursion has depth $4$, giving a running time of

 \paragraph{$\mathbf{k \ge 27}$.} By Proposition~\ref{prop:generalalgo} the running time of the algorithm is bounded in this case by

-\paragraph{Main Result.} Putting together all the above arguments (and using the numerical values from Table~\ref{tab:runtimes}) we get our main result (Theorem~\ref{thm:2approx}).
-The running time is dominated by the cases of $k=7$ and $k=8$.
+\paragraph{Main Result.} Putting together all the above arguments and using the numerical values from Table~\ref{tab:runtimes} we obtain our main result (Theorem~\ref{thm:2approx}).
+The running time is dominated by the cases where $k=7$ and $k=8$.
 The algorithm outputs $2\ell-1$, where $\ell$ is the smallest integer such that $G$ has a bucket arrangement with an $(n,\ell)$-capacity vector.
 The algorithm requires only polynomial space.